PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

 ## `Find-PSResource` with `-CommandName` parameter ##

-In these examples, the package TestModule has the following command names (i.e tag prepended with "PSCommand_"): Get-MyCommand.
+In these examples, the package TestModule has the following command names (i.e tag prepended with "PSCommand_"): Get-MyCommand1, Get-MyCommand2.

-1) Searching with only a tag specified, eg: `Find-PSResource -CommandName 'Get-MyCommand'` or `Find-PSResource -CommandName 'Get-MyCommand' -Repository '*'`
+1) Searching with only a Command name specified, eg: `Find-PSResource -CommandName 'Get-MyCommand1'` or `Find-PSResource -CommandName 'Get-MyCommand1' -Repository '*'`
     * When the package exists in both repositories:
         ```
         Name        Version Prerelease Repository
         ----        ------- ---------- ----------
         TestModule  1.0.0.0            PSGallery
         ```
-       Should return 'TestModule' from both 'PSGallery'.
-Since searching with `-CommandName` for NuGetGallery repository, it will be skipped.
+        Should return 'TestModule' from 'PSGallery'.
+Since searching with `-CommandName` for NuGetGallery repository is not supported, it will be skipped.

     * When the package exists in the first repository (PSGallery), but not the second (NuGetGallery):
         ```